Employee Benefits

 Unemployment Insurance

 The county provides unemployment insurance for all eligible employees as required by law.
 Unemployment insurance is generally designed to provide limited income for employees who become unemployed through no fault of their own while they seek other suitable employment.
-The county pays approximately .5% of the employee's gross wage for this benefit.

 Retirement